caps2caps

 Type: uint

-Wait when a sync has been forced, up to n seconds
+Wait when a sync has been forced, up to the given seconds.

 journal.waitForLastAck